koc-lab/uslt-lex-simple/README.md

 # uslt-lex-simple

-This repository contains the new implementation of "Unsupervised Simplification of Legal Texts" (USLT) about to be submitted to IEEE/ACM Transactions on Audio, Speech, and Language Processing.
+This repository contains the new implementation of "Unsupervised Simplification of Legal Texts" (USLT) submitted to IEEE/ACM Transactions on Audio, Speech, and Language Processing.

 For earlier versions, you can refer to [https://github.com/koclab/lex-simple](https://github.com/koclab/lex-simple).